|

 fluoridating the water can be spent subsidizing topical fluoride products

+(or non-fluoride alternatives) for those families in need.
 C) The vast majority of fluoride added to water supplies

 is wasted, since over 99% of tap water is not actually consumed by a human